MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 Usually, when hitting a performance bottleneck, you have to write a custom CUDA kernels, which is doable, but quite annoying, as it forces you to use separate environments, CUDA and Python.

-There are actually domain specific languages (DSLs) that make writing lower-lever code much nicer in python, like [Taichi](https://www.taichi-lang.org/) or [Nvidia's Warp](https://github.com/NVIDIA/warp), they are really nice for simulations or graphics, and Taichi is specifically fine tuned for high performance 1-3d simulation and even has a built in automatically optimized sparse grids.
+There are actually domain specific languages (DSLs) that make writing lower-lever code much nicer in python, like [Taichi](https://www.taichi-lang.org/) or [Nvidia's Warp](https://github.com/NVIDIA/warp), they are really nice for simulations or graphics, and Taichi is specifically fine tuned for high performance physics simulations and even has built in automatically optimized sparse grids.
 And while they are also differentiable, they still are a bit off from what I would consider "perfect", as you don't have all ML kind of operations, even though you can write them, there are some Nerf implementations for Taichi.
-You could also interoperate them with PyTorch for example, this once again makes is less nice to work with.
+You could also interoperate them with PyTorch for example, this once again makes it less nice to work with.
 There is also [Triton](https://github.com/triton-lang/triton), but it's usually used more like a backend for other libraries (like PyTorch) rather than a standalone DSL, at least as far as I have seen.

 I also want to mention [Slang](https://github.com/shader-slang/slang), as its also a nice improvement over shaders given its added differentiability, and it would be nice if it was widely supported.